Roy's Blog: February 2011

 5. The ACTION - Develop an action plan to implement your ONLY.
 Test it for relevance and believability.
 Communicate it internally.
 Translate it into behaviors you expect people to exhibit every day.
 Include these behaviors into your Performance Management System to make it matter.
 Compensate folks on the ONLY behaviors.
 Decide on the critical few things you need to do in order to breathe life into your ONLY.

 There you have it.
-The lens through which you can grow your organization on the back of Delivering Happiness (thanks Tony H.) to your Fans.
+The lens through which you can grow your organization and stand-out from all others.

 February 17, 2011